freevo/kaa-base/_sources/async/coroutines.txt

 :meth:`~kaa.IOChannel.read`) is transparent.
 Both return InProgress objects.
 (As an aside, we didn't really need to yield socket.write() because writes are queued and written to the socket when it becomes writable.
-However, yielding a write means that when the coroutine resumes, the data has been written.)
+However, yielding a write means that when the coroutine resumes, the data has been fully sent to the socket.)

 To more clearly see the benefit of implementing the above example as a coroutine, consider the following code, which is rewritten using the more traditional approach